 - Encourage the baby to pause frequently, resting the bottle nipple on the baby’s lips or taking a break to burp him.
 The baby will start sucking again when he’s ready.

-- Switch sides during the feeding to mimic feeding at breast and even out eye stimulation.
+- Switch sides during the feeding to mimic feeding at the breast and even out eye stimulation.

 A few resources on paced feeding that may be helpful:

-- Kellymom offers a handout that can be printed and shared with child care providers which explains this method
+- Kellymom offers a handout that can be printed and shared with child care providers which explain this method

 - A video showing paced feeding